 WHERE day_of_week NOT IN (6,0);

-From the above code, we are creating a temporary table named business_days which contains two columns date_d and day_of_week.
+From the above code, we are creating a temporary table named ‘business_days’ that contains two columns: ‘date_d’ and ‘day_of_week’.

-Using generate_series function, we are generating a series of dates from 2021 Apr 28 to 2021 Jun 02 and storing in column date_d.
+Using the generate_series function, we generate a series of dates from April 28, 2021, to June 2, 2021, and store them in the date_d column.

-Within SELECT statement of WITH clause, we are also extracting the day of week using extract(DOW FROM date_d) function from column date_d, and storing this extracted day of week in another column name day_of_week.
+Within the SELECT statement of the WITH clause, we also extract the day of the week using the extract(DOW FROM date_d) function from the date_d column and store this extracted day of the week in another column named day_of_week.

 After WITH clause in SELECT date_d + INTERVAL ‘2 day’,day_of_week FROM business_days WHERE day_of_week NOT IN (6,0) code, we are fetching date from date_d column by add 2 days to each date which is a business day and filtering business day using WHERE clause that will show date which is not a day_of_week as 6 or 0.

-In Postgresql, we can add 7 days to date or any date, let’s see with the example.
+In PostgreSQL, we can add 7 days to a date or any date, let’s see with an example.

 SELECT '2002-06-07'::date + INTERVAL '7 day';